Episode 6: For the Love of Guts pt 1 - Is Your Gut Part of the Depression Puzzle?

 • What current research says about fiber intake and depressive symptoms

-Stick around for Part 2, where we’ll dive deeper into fiber, probiotics, and practical ways to support your gut in everyday life.
+Click here to watch/listen to Part 2, where we dive deeper into fiber, probiotics, and practical ways to support your gut in everyday life.

 Disclaimer: